 A Living Will (sometimes called an “advance directive”) allows you to explain in advance what kind of care you do and don’t want, in case you can’t communicate that in the future.

 For many of us today, the future seems more uncertain than ever.
 A crucial role of an estate planner is to help you plan for all potential future scenarios.
-An attorney at the Law Offices of Steven C. Holman can put together an estate plan for you from the comfort of your own home.
+An attorney at Holman Law Firm can assemble an estate plan for you from the comfort of your home.
 We are currently taking appointments via phone and video.

 Steve presented at Allen's senior center.
 He did a great job of communicating so effectively on a sensitive topic.
 He listened intently to all question and showed a sincere care for each attendee.
 I'm recommending him to all my friends who have estate planning or will needs.

 Atty.
 Holman was very thorough and answered all of our questions promptly.
 Most of the questions were via email, but he also spent time on the phone for the initial consultation, discussing our needs and reviewing documents after they were prepared.
 We never felt rushed or pressured.
 My wife and I felt completely comfortable and confident in his handling of our affairs.
 We highly recommend him !!

 Steve's level of professionalism and care is outstanding.
 Steve has participated in numerous community events and each time, he blesses his audience.

 Steve Holman did an outstanding job explaining complex estate matters to me and my 91 year old mother.
 He also helped us think through some sensitive non-legal, non-financial "elder matters" (like planning for a dignified exit and making sure her wishes were clear and codified).
 He is bright, energetic and has the perfect demeanor for constructively interacting with older folks.
 Hire him!